-Marblehead is a great town to stop in for a night or two.
+Marblehead Massachusetts is a great town to stop in for a night or two.
 I found that 48 hours was the perfect amount of time to get a feel for the area and hit most of the major attractions.

-Depending on the season, there’s a wide variety of things to do in Marblehead Ma.
+Depending on the season, there’s a wide variety of things to do in Marblehead MA.
 Whether you’re more into shopping or want to explore the historical aspect of the town, there really is something for everyone.

-There’s so many gorgeous old homes that give you a feel for the history of Marblehead.
+There are so many gorgeous old homes that give you a feel for the history of Marblehead.
 Washington Street is especially nice to walk down.
 Many of the homes are colorful and unique while maintaining the New England vibe.

-If you’re out and about, you might as well stop in at some of the stores.
-My favorites are Bobbles and Lace (an upscale and trendy boutique), Shipshape (a quaint New England-oriented gift shop with super unique items), and French + Italian (high end women’s clothing).
+My favorite stores are Bobbles and Lace (an upscale and trendy boutique), Shipshape (a quaint New England-oriented gift shop with super unique items), and French + Italian (high end women’s clothing).

-If you’re at all into history, Marblehead Museum is one of the best things to do in Marblehead Ma.
-It’s set up in three old homes that are connected and has a large collection of old photographs and paperwork that explain a lot about the town’s history as well as the area.
+The museum comprises of three old homes that are connected and has a large collection of old photographs and paperwork that explain a lot about the town’s history as well as the area.

 Old Burial Hill

 Old Burial Hill was most famously the setting for the daytime cemetery scenes in Hocus Pocus (the original one).
 It also has amazing views of the harbor since it’s set up on a hill that overlooks that ocean and town.

 Not only is there a whole area to tour and spot wildlife, but there’s an insane amount of massive homes if you choose to just drive around.
 It’s really crazy to think that many of these homes (I’d consider them mansions) are actually only used in the summer.

 Whether you’re looking to spend a full day on the beach in the summer or just walk it during the colder months, Devereux Beach is the most popular in Marblehead for a reason.

-Where To Eat
+Where To Eat In Marblehead Ma

 There’s a surprisingly high number of cool eating spots in Marblehead.
 Eating is one of my favorite past-times anywhere, but was definitely high on my list for the best things to do in Marblehead MA.

 This place is an iconic breakfast and lunch spot with locals for a reason.
 It’s a really cute cozy eatery that has a small town vibe.

 5 Corner’s Kitchen

 The food is gourmet (French-inspired) and is really fabulous, especially if you like to try experimental dishes.
 Make a reservation well in advance for any weekend evening – the restaurant books up quickly.
 They also offer a great brunch on Sundays.

 Casa Mia Cucina Italiana

 It’s a small and cozy Italian restaurant that is clearly family-owned (we literally met the whole family).
 The bartender was a fabulous mixologist, the bread was delicious, and the pasta was literally to die for.
 It was also pretty easy to get a table on a Friday night.
 10/10 recommend!

-Where To Stay
+Where To Stay In Marblehead MA

 The hotel is located a short drive from downtown in a large old home (bordering on a mansion).
 It’s very comfortable and clean, with a cool coastal decor vibe that is New-England and still super classy.